mitranim/wordplay/readme.md

 layability (when you are guaranteed to screw someone or floor them with a punch) © LJ

-lieability © LR
+lieability © VA

 souplement © M

-cownt © LR
+cownt © VA

 amoont (🐄🌚) © M